12 Oct Getting Paid Appropriately by Your Insurance Providers

 The path to financial success can be a hard road, especially when practices are dealing with insurance companies.
 There are a variety of reasons.

-Most doctors do not have a business-oriented or entrepreneurial mindset – their sole focus is on providing excellent medical care to their patients.
-While this is admirable, the reality is that achieving financial success does require some knowledge or collaborating with a partner who has this expertise.
+Most doctors do not have a business-oriented or entrepreneurial mindset—their sole focus is on providing excellent medical care to their patients.
+While this is admirable, achieving financial success does require some knowledge or collaboration with a partner who has this expertise.

 Another challenge is the ever-changing landscape of health insurance.
 In the last several years, we as a country have made great strides in ensuring more children are protected by health insurance.
 However, even these positive changes come with a learning curve.
 Some practices have up to 40 different insurance contracts and managing them all can be overwhelming.
 If you don’t have the expertise, make it a priority to educate yourself or add a member to your practice team who has the necessary skill set.